davxy/bandersnatch-vrfs-spec/specification.md

 # 4. Ring VRF

-Anonymized ring VRF based of [Pedersen VRF] and Ring Proof as proposed by [Vasilyev].
+Anonymized ring VRF based of [Pedersen VRF] and Ring Proof as proposed in [VG24].

 ## 4.1.
 Configuration

-Ring proof is configured to work together with Pedersen VRF as presented by this specification.
+Ring proof is configured to work together with Pedersen VRF as presented in this specification.

-The following configuration should be applied to the parameters left unspecified by the Vasilyev ring proof spec.
+The following configuration should be applied to specialize [VG24] in order to instance the concrete scheme.

 - **Groups and Fields**:
-  - $\mathbb{G}$: BLS12-381 prime order subgroup.
+  - $\mathbb{G_1}$: BLS12-381 prime order subgroup.
   - $\mathbb{F}$: BLS12-381 scalar field.
   - $J$: Bandersnatch curve defined over $\mathbb{F}$.

 - **Polynomial Commitment Scheme**
   - KZG with SRS derived from [Zcash](https://zfnd.org/conclusion-of-the-powers-of-tau-ceremony) powers of tau ceremony.
-  - $\text{PCS.Commit} \equiv \text{KZG.Commit}$

 - **Fiat-Shamir Transform**
   - [`merlin`](https://merlin.cool) library implementation.
   - Begin with empty transcript with empty label.
-  - Push $R$ to the transcript after creation
+  - Push $R$ to the transcript after instancing.
-  - TODO: Specify how parameters are added to the transcript as we progress through the protocol
+  - TODO: Specify the order and how parameters are added to the transcript as we progress the protocol.

 - Accumulator seed point (Twisted Edwards form):
 $$_{\text{S}_x = 3955725774225903122339172568337849452553276548604445833196164961773358506589}$$